paazmaya/mainichikatarenshu/README.md

 None of the drivers seemed fit, since the commands they used were not matching the ones in Arduino examples by Elecrow

+Writing my own driver based on mbv/ssd1680

+Replaced package `espflash v3.3.0` with `espflash v4.2.0` (executable `espflash.exe`)

+After a long battle of comparing a working Arduino example and the Rust driver, finally got the screen to show something.

 ## License